Dispatch

 How does the memory system work?

-Your bot emails itself. dispatch memory write sends a message to the inbox with your key as the subject and the value as the body. dispatch memory read looks for that subject in recent mail and returns it.
-No extra services needed.
+Dispatch can use email subjects as lightweight keys. dispatch memory write sends a message to the inbox with the key as the subject and the value as the body. dispatch memory read finds that subject in recent mail and returns it.

 Do I need a credit card?

-Can my bot watch for emails in real time?
+Can my agent watch for emails in real time?

 Yes. dispatch mail tail polls for new messages and streams them as they arrive.
-Useful when your bot needs to wait for a verification email before it can continue.
+Useful when a workflow needs to wait for a verification email before it can continue.

-Does this work with any AI agent or bot framework?
+Does this work with any AI agent or automation framework?

 Why private beta?